9rib-on-the-grind/golang-test-task/doc/TASK.md

 ```
 CountCycles(0, 0, 1) -> 0
-   Graph is empth - 0 cycles.
+   Graph is empty - 0 cycles.

 MineBlock(transactions_from_block_0) -> -1
 CountCycles(0, 0, 1) -> 0